kanttouchthis/text_generation_webui_xtts/README.md

 ```

 # Usage
 Once you finished the steps above, you can add some voices to the voices folder.
-This can be any short (3-6 seconds) audio clip of someone talking.
+This can be any short (3-6 seconds) wav clip of someone talking.
 Make sure it's high quality audio with no long gaps.
 Then, run the webui with `--extensions xtts` and select your voice/language and other settings at the bottom.
 You might have to accept the terms and conditions via the console when you first run it.